sjgriffiths/Qlay/docs/README.md

 Graphical tool for the visualisation and building of quantum logic circuits.

 ## Tutorials
 The Qlay documentation functions as an introduction to both using the library/GUI and teaching the fundamental quantum concepts from scratch.
-For this latter purpose, the tutorials are largely equivalent depending on which way you would like to learn &mdash; *both* is recommended!
+For this latter purpose, the tutorials are largely equivalent depending on which way you would like to learn &ndash; *both* is recommended!

 * [Qlay (C++) tutorial](QLAY.md)
 * [Qlay Visual tutorial](QLAYVISUAL.md)